 Our mission has been to not only recruit, train, and compete in cycling, but also to teach and train the next generation of coaches, mechanics, nutritionists, etc. for the program by modeling the necessary infrastructure of running a first-world cycling program.
 Ultimately, we want Rwandans to run Team Rwanda Cycling while we expand our proven program into other countries and develop competitive cycling in Africa - for both men and women.
 To reflect this grand mission of expanding our holistic approach to cycling into other countries with histories of conflict, we changed our official name to Team Africa Rising (TAR) in 2015.

-In early 2017, we also officially announced the launch of a new women’s initiative - Africa Women Cycling.
-This initiative is focused on promoting the development and creation of women's cycling programmes across Africa.
+In 2017, we also officially announced the launch of a new women’s initiative - Africa Women Cycling.
+This initiative is focused on promoting the development of women's cycling across Africa as both an empowering and motivating driver of change.
 Click HERE to learn more.